Lustraphone VR53

 Microphone History:

 This mic was available in at least three different impedances, and I have come across 30, 200, and high impedance models.
+(NOTE: The Lustraphone catalogue offers 20 and 500 ohms models.
+The Grundig badged models say 200 ohms on the box).
 Unfortunately the badge often falls off so you don't always know what you are getting!
-Many of the models I have seen are finished in a bronze hammetone colour, although there some have gorgeous brushed stainless steel finish.
+Many of the models I have seen are finished in a bronze hammertone colour, although there some have gorgeous brushed stainless steel finish.
 Despite the different badges and finishes, the mics are exactly the same on the inside (transformer aside).

 One of the ribbon clamps sits on a spring-tensioned screw thread, which allows fine adjustment of the ribbon tension.
 This makes tuning the ribbon very straight-forward, and allows the owner a little bit of grace if the ribbon becomes a little stretched over time.
 The magnetic field is supplied by a pair of horseshoe magnets (which unfortunately sometimes age with time, losing their strength).